usdot-fhwa-stol/C2C-RI/README.md

 Step 3.
 The Main Installation screen displays.

 Step 4.
 You are prompted to choose a directory in which to install the application.
-You may accept the default directory or create your own directory path.
+You may accept the default directory or create your own directory path (it is recommended to use the default directory).
 Click Next when done.

 Step 5.
 The Choose Start Menu Folder window displays a dialog.
 This window allows you to choose where to install the shortcut in your Start Menu.
 Choose a folder and click the Install button to install the software.